 The engineer would need to be able to apply his basic understanding of aluminium bending to plan the design carefully and make sure that each and every part of the extrusion can take the weight of the above structure.
 Knowing what the structure or the extrusions need to look like is key to knowing what kind of alloy needs to be used.
 This is due to the many variables that determine the bendability of each specific alloy.

 T6 actually offers the best strength when compared to other tempers.
-However, with this strength, comes a difficulty to form a bend in the alloy.
+However, with this strength, comes the difficulty to form a bend in the alloy.
 This is why it’s important that we make the right decision when choosing the right alloy for the job, if we need to produce a number of

 2. Design for Aluminium Bending